Skip to content

 Configuration of the ConfigManagementPlugin#

 The ConfigManagementPlugin is configured as a configmap within a separate argo-cd app deployment.
-Additionaly it needs helm and sops binaries for the argo-cd repo-server which get configured via a sidecar container.
+Additionally it needs helm and sops binaries for the argo-cd repo-server which get configured via a sidecar container.
 So the deployment of it needs to be extended.

 ConfigManagementPlugin: